 An accomplished educator and academic leader, Rosanne Somerson 76 ID has deep roots at RISD – first established when she was an undergraduate student here in the 1970s.
-The Board of Trustees appointed her interim president as of January 1, 2014, with an international search for RISD’s 17th president set to begin the same month.
+RISD’s Board of Trustees appointed her RISD’s 17th president on February 18, 2015 after conducting a comprehensive international search during which she served as interim president from January 1, 2014 until her permanent appointment.

 A dynamic professor and talented studio furniture designer and maker, Somerson has helped to articulate, revitalize and lead RISD’s academic mission since 2011, when she was appointed interim provost.
 The well-respected faculty leader also served as interim associate provost for Academic Affairs from 2005–07, and in 2012 an international search led to her full appointment to provost.